Lessons

 - Vulnerabilities

-Snippets of social networks and instant messengers
+Snippets of the site when sending links in social networks and instant messengers

 Links sent in social network chats or instant messengers are supplemented with a small explanatory block.
 It’s called a snippet.
 This block affects the first impression of your site.
 By taking a little time to set it up, you will increase the rating of your brand in the eyes of users.